 • In 2014, Cherry Red reissued C86 as a deluxe expanded edition, adding 50 bonus tracks to the original 22.
 The box set was curated by original compiler Neil Taylor and had the endorsement of the NME.
 And once again, the package was extremely well-received and sold handsomely.

-• To celebrate the 30th anniversary of C86, we’re now proud to announce a sequel, in the shape of C87!
+• To expand on the huge success of C86, here is the natural sequel: C87!
 Imagine if the NME had reconvened a year on from their original compilation?
 Well, that’s the inspiration for another 70+ tracks, ranging from well-known Indie names to obscurities making their debut on CD.

-• Discs 2 and 3 revisit many of the bands who graced the original C86 cassette, checking in on later recordings by the likes of The Bodines, The Wedding Present, Miaow, The Servants, The Wolfhounds, Mighty Mighty and McCarthy.
+• Discs Two and Three revisit many of the bands who graced the original C86 cassette, checking in on later recordings by the likes of The Bodines, The Wedding Present, Miaow, The Servants, The Wolfhounds, Mighty Mighty and McCarthy.

 • The original C86 cassette also boasted a clutch of recordings of a more angular, abrasive nature from the Ron Johnson stable.
 These more ‘difficult’ bands are congregated early on Disc 3.

 • Once again, original C86 compiler Neil Taylor has contributed exhaustive sleeve-notes, with a substantial booklet featuring period illustrations of original record sleeves, flyers, fanzines, photos, etc.

 2. THE HOUSE OF LOVE – Real Animal

 3. THIS POISON! – Poised Over The Pause Button

 4. THE VASELINES – Son Of A Gun

 5. THE WONDER STUFF – It’s Not True…

 6. THE HEART THROBS – I, The Jury